a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Run the command.
 Select an empty drive.
 Let the operation continue until it fails.
 Verify that an error message is shown.
   * Configure a system with at least 9 volumes.
 Launch DeskTop.
 Run the command.
 Select a volume in the third column.
 Click OK.
 Verify that the selection rect is fully erased.
   * Configure a system with 13 volumes, not counting /RAM.
 Launch DeskTop.
 Run the command.
 Verify that all 13 volumes are shown.
   * Launch DeskTop.
 Run the command.
 Select a slot/drive containing an existing volume.
 Enter a new name and click OK.
+Click OK to confirm the operation.
+Verify that the icon for the volume is updated with the new name.
+  * Launch DeskTop.
+Run the command.
+Select a slot/drive containing an existing volume.
+Enter a new name and click OK.
 Verify that the confirmation prompt shows the volume with adjusted case matching the volume's icon, with quotes around the name.
   * Launch DeskTop.
 Run the command.
 Select a slot/drive containing an existing volume with a GS/OS-cased name and click OK.
 Enter a new name and click OK.
 Verify that the confirmation prompt shows the volume with the correct case matching the volume's icon, with quotes around the name.
   * Launch DeskTop.
 Run the command.
 Select a slot/drive containing a Pascal disk.
 Enter a new name and click OK.
 Verify that the confirmation prompt shows the Pascal volume name (e.g. "TGP:"), with quotes around the name.